elaspic/elaspic/docs/introduction.rst

       :scale: 40
       :align: center

 The local pipeline works without downloading and installing a local copy of the ELASPIC and PDB databases, but requires a PDB structure or template to be provided for every protein.
-This pipeline still requires a local copy of the BLAST database.
+Pipeline output is saves as *JSON* files inside the working directory, rather than being uploaded to the database as in the case of the database pipeline.
+The general overview of the local pipleine is presented in the :download:`figure <./introduction/elaspic_flowchart_local.pdf>` to the right.

-The general overview of the database pipleine is presented in the :download:`figure <./introduction/elaspic_flowchart_local.pdf>` to the right.
+The local pipeline still requires a local copy of the :ref:`BLAST` nr database.